RHS Growing Guides

 Choosing

-Both types of savory look similar and like the same growing conditions.
+All three types of savory are compact, with tiny narrow leaves and small summer flowers, and they like the same growing conditions.
 The main differences between them are harvesting period, strength of flavour and how long they live.

 What & where to buy

-You can buy seeds of both species of savory in garden centres and from online seed suppliers.
-Young plants may also be available in spring and summer from the same sources.
-Specific varieties may be more tricky to find, but herb specialists will offer the widest range.
+You can buy seeds of summer and winter savory in many garden centres and from online seed suppliers, particularly herb specialists.
+Young savory plants may be available in spring and summer from the same sources, although creeping savory may be harder to track down.
+A few varieties may also be available from specialist herb nurseries.

 Buying young plants is often a more convenient option than growing from seed, especially if you’re short on indoor sowing space, as you don’t need many plants to ensure plentiful harvests.
 You can start picking lightly from bought plants almost immediately, whereas seed-raised plants take several months to reach harvesting size.